 Orphan Diseases Working Group Activity / Deliverables

-- Group to discuss the proposal from February 2019 meeting to design a half-day session on patient centricity at a future ISCTM conference
+- Group to design a half-day session on patient centricity for a future ISCTM conference

 - Consideration of a white paper on best practices in needs of orphan drug studies, such as inclusion of caregivers in study design and implementation, need for streamlined approach to novel endpoint development, etc.